 This last design is another simple idea from the kids.

-If you do decide to add Christmas Pancake Art to your family’s holiday to-do list, be sure to stay tuned and check out even more tips for getting started this week.
-We’d also love to see your family’s designs!
+If you do decide to add Christmas Pancake Art to your family’s holiday to-do list, we’d also love to see your family’s designs!
 Be sure to share them with us on Facebook here or tag me at @letslassomoonlight on Instagram.

 P.S.
 Follow my Creative Family Kitchen Pinterest boards for ongoing kitchen inspiration.